Lazy RVers Love These Easy RV Bathroom Upgrades

 Looking at upgrades on your RV?
 Making those changes in your RV bathroom first is a great place to start.
 Whether you are a full-time RVer or a weekend warrior, these are some great ways to improve your RV bathroom.
+You don’t need to be an expert to upgrade your rig to a better bathroom.

-1. Upgrade your RV sink
+1. Upgrade your RV bathroom sink

 RV sinks come in plastic, acrylic, and stainless steel.
 The sink is plumbed in the RV with PVC or flexible pipes and is typically sized to fit into a smaller space than a normal sink.